KS 2-Yr 5 & 6 + work for home

 Swimming lessons for Year 5 will then continue in the Summer term, where children will be able to participate in a ‘Life Saving’ program that is similar to the Duke of Edinburgh Award.
 It is important that our children leave us with a secure ability to use a range of swimming strokes and an appreciation of water safety skills.

 We have embedded the ‘Teaching games for Understanding’ model into our plans for years 1 to 4 and this will continue into years 5 and 6.
 This model promotes tactical awareness and skills development in sport, regardless of ability.
-We will be monitoring progress in swimming, athletics, gymnastics and dance from years 1 through to 6 and we are planning to introduce same sex changing areas for children in years 5 and 6.
+We will be monitoring progress in swimming, athletics, gymnastics and dance from years 1 through to 6 and we have same sex changing areas for children in years 5 and 6.

 We will continue to provide access to extra-curricular sports clubs for children who want to develop specific skills or try something new.